Seam carving: Implementations

 Adobe Systems acquired a non-exclusive license to seam carving technology from MERL, and implemented it as a feature in Photoshop CS4, where it is called Content Aware Scaling.

 As the license is non-exclusive, other popular computer graphics applications (e. g.
 GIMP, digiKam, and ImageMagick) as well as some stand-alone programs (e. g. iResizer) also have implementations of this technique, some of which are released as free and open source software.
+There also exists an implementation for webpages.